- Product Portfolio

 - Stay Connected

-Register to learn how to control ammonia levels inside an ABF house, click here.
+Watch on-demand now to learn how to control ammonia levels inside an ABF house, click here.

 Antibiotic-free (ABF) and no-antibiotics-ever (NAE) poultry production requires growers to pay closer attention to the environment inside the poultry house.
 One of the key areas for assessment is the poultry litter itself which can be a source of ammonia emission and a home for harmful poultry pathogens.
 In a WATT Global Media webinar to be broadcast at 10:00 AM Central on Thursday, July 12, 2018, Dr. Casey Ritz, from the University of Georgia, and Dr. Craig Coufal, from Texas A&M University, will present ammonia control strategies for ABF production and advice on litter microbiology and pathogen control.